Learn something new every day More Info... by email

 If you’ve lost a pregnancy, you definitely should have a full gynecological exam prior to conceiving after a miscarriage.
 If you did not have an exam before getting pregnant, you doctor may want to do some tests to identify cause of the miscarriage.
 At minimum, many doctors recommend an exam to check for cervical and uterine health about three to four weeks after pregnancy loss.

 A lot of doctors don’t do extensive testing after a first miscarriage.
 Miscarriages are common and unless they occur in the later part of pregnancy (up to the 20th week), the loss is usually considered a normal risk.
-If the loss occurred towards the 20th week or afterwards and indicates genetic problems or congenital malformations, the doctor may advise you to get further testing or genetic counseling before conceiving after a miscarriage or stillbirth.
+If the loss occurred towards the 20th week or afterwards and indicates genetic problems or congenital malformations, the doctor may advise you to get further testing or genetic counseling before trying to get pregnant after a miscarriage or stillbirth.

 When the miscarriage occurs very early in pregnancy, and especially if it’s a first pregnancy, it’s usually not fully investigated.
-You should know that it is likely that conceiving after a miscarriage of this sort doesn’t place your new baby at any potential risk.
+You should know that it is likely that this doesn’t place your new baby at any potential risk.
 If you do plan to try conceiving after a miscarriage, you should remain on prenatal vitamins and make sure that you are taking care of yourself.
 You also shouldn’t try getting pregnant until at least six weeks after the miscarriage.

 Having lost a child may add additional stress to your next pregnancy.
 Some women shrug this off and others find they are much more worried about losing another pregnancy.
 If you feel that if you are not emotionally ready to try again, don’t feel pressured to try.
 It is fine to take time to heal from that first loss, and some women experience a significant degree of postpartum depression after pregnancy loss.
 Take time and evaluate your feelings before starting again.